Unique Stable Matchings: Matching problems and their normal form

 Furthermore, suppose that $\firm{} \in \set{\pref{\worker{}}^{*}}$ and $\worker{} \in \{\pref{\firm{}}^{*}\}$.
 Then, either $(\worker{}, \firm{})$ is part of some stable matching or the following property ($s$) holds. \begin{description} \item[($s$):] There exist firms $\firm{j_1}$ and $\firm{j_2}$ such that $\firm{j_1}, \firm{j_2} \in \{\pref{\worker{}}^{*}\}$ with $\firm{j_1} \pref{\worker{}}^{*} \firm{} \pref{\worker{}}^{*} \firm{j_2}$, and there exist workers $\worker{i_1}$ and $\worker{i_2}$ such that $\worker{i_1}, \worker{i_2} \in \{\pref{\firm{}}^{*}\}$ with $\worker{i_1} \pref{\firm{}}^{*} \worker{} \pref{\firm{}}^{*} \worker{i_2}$. \end{description} \end{lemma}

-Given that strictly smaller instances are by definition computationally easier to handle, together Lemmas \ref{lemma:iduaSameMatchingsE} and \ref{lemma:orderIndependentE} imply that performing the IDUA procedure should be the first port of call for an analyst who insists on stability in a given two-sided matching market.
+Given that strictly smaller instances are by definition computationally easier to handle, together Lemma \ref{lemma:iduaSameMatchingsE} and Lemma \ref{lemma:orderIndependentE} imply that performing the IDUA procedure should be the first port of call for an analyst who insists on stability in a given two-sided matching market.

 We now document some further connections between the IDDS procedure and the IDUA procedure.
-The first point of note concerns effectiveness.
-There are many strategic games in which IDDS does nothing.
-On the other hand IDUA almost always has some bite - except in the rare cases that every market participant's favourite partner ranks them last.
+The first point to note concerns effectiveness.
+In many strategic games, IDDS does not simplify the environment.
+IDUA on the other hand almost always has some bite; except in the rare cases that each worker has a different favourite firm, every firm has a different favourite worker, and every market participant's favourite partner ranks them last.